gokulm/BoltOn/docs/index.md

-BoltOn is an [open source](https://github.com/gokulm/BoltOn) framework to build any .NET application like Console, MVC, WebAPI, Windows Service etc., with proper separation of concerns.
+[**BoltOn**](https://github.com/gokulm/BoltOn) is an open source application framework which can be used to build any type of .NET applications like Console, MVC, WebAPI, Windows Service etc., with [modularity](https://en.wikipedia.org/wiki/Modular_programming) being the crux of it.
+Though it doesn't have all the components to call it as an enterprise application framework (EAF) currently, the plan is to make it an EAF eventually.
+The components are written in such a way that they're modular, thus they can be bolted on with other components and interchanged easily, and hence the name Bolt-On.

 Installation
 ------------
-There are a [couple of packages](https://www.nuget.org/packages?q=BoltOn) for BoltOn available on NuGet.
-To install BoltOn in your .NET application, type the following command into the Package Manager Console window:
+There are a [couple of packages](https://www.nuget.org/packages?q=BoltOn) for BoltOn available on NuGet, out of which BoltOn package is the core.
+To install BoltOn in your .NET application, type the following command in the Package Manager Console window:

     PM> Install-Package BoltOn

+From CLI:

+    dotnet add package BoltOn

 Configuration
 -------------